madmachineio/docs/docs/overview/run-your-first-project.md

 ![Board status](img/BoardStatus.png)

-So you need to connect the board to your computer first.
+So connect the board to your computer first.

 1. Make sure that you have inserted an **SD card** into the slot.

 2. Connect the board to your computer through the **Download port** using a USB cable.
 SwiftIO Feather board has only the download port.
-SwiftIO board has both download and serial port, so maker sure you connect the right port.
+SwiftIO board has both download and serial port, so make sure you connect the right port.

 3. Press the **Download button**.
 There are two buttons on your board.
 The one labeled "Download" or "DL" is the correct one.
 Once pressed, your board will appear as a USB Drive on your computer.